Floyd family agrees to USD 27M settlement amidst ex-cop's trial | Law-Order

 In 2019, Minneapolis agreed to pay USD 20 million to the family of Justine Ruszczyk Damond, an unarmed woman who was shot by an officer after she called 911 to report hearing a possible crime happening behind her home, to settle her family's civil rights lawsuit.
 Damond was white.

-''There has already been a ton of pretrial publicity -- some of it bad for the prosecution, some of it bad for the defense.
-All we can do is hope that the jurors will follow Judge Cahill's instructions and decide the case based solely on the evidence presented at trial.''
+“However, this ultimately should not affect the criminal case,” Sampsell-Jones said.
+“There has already been a ton of pretrial publicity -- some of it bad for the prosecution, some of it bad for the defense.
+All we can do is hope that the jurors will follow Judge Cahill's instructions and decide the case based solely on the evidence presented at trial.”
 Crump and others at the news conference called for any protests during Chauvin's trial to be peaceful.
 Minneapolis is on edge for potential violence if Chauvin is acquitted, with concrete barriers, fencing and barbed wire encircling the courthouse and the National Guard already mobilized.

 Meanwhile, another potential juror was dismissed Friday after she acknowledged having a negative view of the defendant.